ePages-de/google-app/README.md

 ## Development

+### Dependencies

+To work on the Google app homepage, you need to have the current [LTS version of NodeJS](https://nodejs.org/en/download/) installed on your laptop.

 ### Start app

+To start the development server, clone the repository, install the dependencies, and then call the `start` task.

 ```
+$ git clone git@github.com:ePages-de/google-app.git
+$ cd google-app
-npm ci
+$ npm install
-npm start
+$ npm start
 ```

-Now, the app will be accessible on http://localhost:3000 .
+Then, the app will be accessible at http://localhost:3000 .

 ### Show the Google login button